amitshekhariitbhu/Kotlin-Coroutines-Android-Examples/README.md

 * Using Kotlin Coroutines with Room Database.
 * Using Kotlin Coroutines with various 3rd party libraries.
 * Adding timeout to a task using Kotlin Coroutines.
+* Writing Unit-Test for ViewModel which uses Kotlin Coroutines.

 ## Kotlin Coroutines Examples for Android Development:
 * **Single Network Call:** Learn how to make a network call using Kotlin Coroutines.
 This is a very simple use-case in Android App Development.